TwiN/gatus/README.md

 > 📝 Some of these parameters are ignored based on the type of endpoint.
 For instance, there's no certificate involved in ICMP requests (ping), therefore, setting `client.insecure` to `true` for an endpoint of that type will not do anything.

-> 📝 The size and df (Don't Fragment flag) parameters are only use for ICMP requests (ping).
+> 📝 The ICMP parameters, including size and the 'Don't Fragment' (DF) flag, are utilized exclusively for ICMP pings.
 [These parameters can be used to validate MTU](https://stackoverflow.com/questions/45953716/when-to-set-dont-fragment-flag-in-ip-header)

 This default configuration is as follows:
 ```yaml